 Item Amount paid i.
-Amount of remuneration and other to be paid by the Company to the Accounting Auditor for services related to Article 2, Paragraph 1 a of the Certified Public Accountants Act (auditing or certification services) ¥ million 98 ii.
-Total amount of money and other financial benefits to be paid by the Company and its subsidiaries to the Accounting Auditor 146
+Amount of remuneration and other to be paid by the Company to the Accounting Auditor for services related to Article 2, Paragraph 1 a of the Certified Public Accountants Act (auditing or certification services) ¥ million 117 ii.
+Total amount of money and other financial benefits to be paid by the Company and its subsidiaries to the Accounting Auditor 151

-- (Note) 1.
-The Board of Statutory Auditors has confirmed and reviewed the details of the audit plan of the Accounting Auditor, the status of execution of the duties of the accounting audit, and the basis for calculation of the estimate of remuneration by obtaining the necessary materials and hearing reports from directors, relevant internal departments, and the Accounting Auditor.
-As a result, the Board of Statutory Auditors has determined that the amount of remuneration and other paid to the Accounting Auditor is appropriate. - 2.
-In the audit contract between the Company and the Accounting Auditor, the amount of remuneration for the audit based on the Companies Act and for the audit based on the Financial Instruments and Exchange Act are not and cannot be separated practically.
-Hence, the amount in item 1 indicates the sum of these amounts. - 3.
-The Company has engaged the Accounting Auditor to perform services other than those stipulated in Article 2, Paragraph 1 of the Certified Public Accountants Act (non-audit services) and has paid compensation for these services, including advisory services for the development and operation of an internal control system over financial reporting. - 4.
-Of the Company's major subsidiaries, Henley Arch Unit Trust, Bloomfield Homes, L.P., Crescent Communities, LLC, DRB Enterprises, LLC, Edge Utah HoldCo, LLC, Gehan Homes, Ltd., MainVue Homes LLC, and Mark III Properties, LLC are audited by auditors other than the Company's Accounting Auditors.
+(Note) 1.
+The Audit & Supervisory Board has confirmed and reviewed the details of the audit plan of the Accounting Auditor, the status of execution of the duties of the accounting audit, and the basis for calculation of the estimate of remuneration by obtaining the necessary materials and hearing reports from directors, relevant internal departments, and the Accounting Auditor.
+As a result, the Audit & Supervisory Board has determined that the amount of remuneration and other paid to the Accounting Auditor is appropriate.

+2. In the audit contract between the Company and the Accounting Auditor, the amount of remuneration for the audit based on the Companies Act and for the audit based on the Financial Instruments and Exchange Act are not and cannot be separated practically.
+Hence, the amount in item 1 indicates the sum of these amounts.

+3. Of the Company's major subsidiaries, Henley Arch Unit Trust, Bloomfield Homes, L.P., Brightland Homes, Ltd., Crescent Communities, LLC, DRB Enterprises, LLC, Edge Utah HoldCo, LLC, Ltd., MainVue Homes LLC, and Mark III Properties, LLC are audited by auditors other than the Company's Accounting Auditors.